513: The Brain That Wouldn't Die

 Jojo was a man who thought he was a woman.

-This is a paraphrase of a line from the Beatles song “Get Back.”
-The actual lyrics: “Jojo was a man who thought he was a loner/But he knew it wouldn’t last.”
+This is a paraphrase of a line from the 1969 Beatles song “Get Back.”
+The actual lyrics: “Jojo was a man who thought he was a loner/But he knew it couldn’t last.”

-On the 1980s TV talent show Star Search, hosted by Ed McMahon, one of the categories contestants could compete in for a $100K prize was “Spokesmodel.”
+On the 1980s TV talent show Star Search, hosted by Ed McMahon (imitated here), one of the categories contestants could compete in for a $100,000 prize was “Spokesmodel.”

 Hey, gang, there’s a snuff film playing over at the Rialto!
 Let’s go!